 With your self-awareness of your history of scar development, you and your Surgeon will be able to discuss the best ways to help minimise your scars from your implant surgery.

 Your surgeon will strategically place your scars under the; inframammary crease (beneath the breast), along the nipple, or even in the armpit area for some Breast Augmentation surgery procedures.
 The name of this armpit incision placement option is the Transaxillary Incision Breast Augmentation.

 To learn more about your options for Transaxillary Incision Breast Augmentation surgery by Breast Specialist Dr Patrick Briggs, send an enquiry form or read more on our Breast Implant procedures pages.

-Scars do improve over time but may still remain significantly paler than the non-scarred skin – meaning they may remain quite visible even if they are ‘skinny’ scars (fine surgical scars that healed extremely well).
+Scars do improve over time but may still remain significantly paler than the non-scarred skin.
+This means they may remain quite visible even if they are ‘skinny’ scars (fine surgical scars that healed extremely well).

 Keloid scars: Raised Scars and how they develop

-When skin is operated on, an incision is typically created.
-And over that incision, fibrous tissue, called scar tissue, forms to help protect, and repair, the injury or incision area.
+When a surgeon or doctor operates on your skin there is typically an incision.
+Over that incision, fibrous tissue, called scar tissue forms to help protect and repair the area.

-Some skin types – including Asian skin types – have genetic tendencies to form KELOID scars – large, raised scars in the area of a surgical incision, injury or skin trauma.
+Some skin types including Asian skin types have genetic tendencies to form KELOID scars.
+These are large, raised scars in the area of a surgical incision, injury or skin trauma.